-Come hear a panel of creative, business and legal experts in entertainment and media share insights into the latest trends, including how rapid growth in China’s market is affecting the ways that film and TV are financed, produced and distributed in today’s global economy—while creating new opportunities and challenges for all concerned.
+Come hear a panel of creative, business and legal experts in entertainment and media share insights into the latest trends and predictions of how China’s market is affecting the ways that film and TV are financed, produced, and distributed in a post-outbreak era—while creating new opportunities and challenges for all concerned.

 Porter Bibb is managing partner at MediaTech Capital Partners, a private merchant bank he founded in 1996.
 He also serves as Senior Advisor to Gerson Global Advisors, a strategic advisor to sovereign states, where he concentrates on business development and public affairs.
 Bibb has more than 40 years experience as a senior investment banker, specializing in media and technology.
 He is a former White House correspondent for Newsweek magazine, the first Publisher of Rolling Stone Magazine, and former Corporate Development Director for The New York Times Company.
 A graduate of Yale University, he received a Certificate in Advanced Management from the Harvard Business School, and has served as a Visiting Fellow at London School of Economics.

 Robert Cain is a partner in film co-production company Pacific Bridge Pictures, and Founder /Publisher of ChinaFilmBiz, a blog focused on China’s filmed entertainment industry.
 He has worked for more than 25 years in Hollywood and the global entertainment industry, primarily as a production, finance, strategy and creative development expert.
 He has been doing business in China since 1987.
 An award-winning screenwriter, Cain holds a bachelor’s degree with honors from Harvard University and an MBA degree with honors from the Wharton School of Business.